Access to Higher Education: Engineering

 All applicants must have evidence of achievement in English and Mathematics at GCSE grade C or grade five and above.
 Please note that we are not able to accept Adult Numeracy, Adult Literacy, Key Skills or Functional Skills in lieu of GCSEs.

 Selection is by interview to discuss your suitability for the course and whether the course is right for you.
-As part of this process you will to complete on-line assessments and submit a short piece of writing to check you are at the right level to start the course.
+As part of this process you maybe required to complete on-line assessments and submit a short piece of writing to check you are at the right level to start the course.
 Advice can be given about alternative ways forward if necessary.

 Applications from students whose first language is not English are welcome.
 We require evidence of proficiency in English (including writing, speaking, listening and reading), the required minimum is: